THE TENNESSEE REAL ESTATE LAW AND PRACTICE SECTION OF THE 2020 CHAMBERS USA REGIONAL REAL ESTATE GUIDE WAS ORIGINALLY PUBLISHED HERE.

 2.5 Typical Representations and Warranties for Purchase and Sale Agreements

-Representations and warranties are some of the most heavily negotiated provisions of commercial Purchase and Sale Agreements, which typically contain representations and warranties with respect to:
+Purchase and sale agreements typically contain representations and warranties with respect to:

 - the seller’s existence and authority to sell the property;